 Key success factors

-Sufficient light causes more lateral growth, insufficient light causes more vertical growth.
+Sufficient light (70-90 umols of PAR) causes more lateral growth, insufficient light causes more vertical growth.
 At least 50umols of PAR on the substrate level is recommended.

 Overall tank stability and biological maturity prevents melting.
 Read more on this here.